Towards Understanding Learning in Neural Networks with Linear Teachers: On Conditions for Convergence to Clustered Solutions

-We note that if a network is in an NAR then its neurons can be ``far'' from being perfectly clustered.
+Importantly, if a network is in an NAR then its neurons can be ``far'' from being perfectly clustered.
 Namely, the angles between the normalized weights of different neurons can be relatively large.
-In the next theorem we show a non-trivial fact: if gradient flow enters an NAR at some time $T_{NAR}$ and stays in it, then it will converge to a perfectly clustered network. \begin{thm} Assume that Assumption \ref{assump:late_phase} holds and consider the NAR regime $\gN$ with parameters $\left(\beta, \vc^{\vw}, \vc^{\vu}\right)$.
+Next, we show a non-trivial fact: if gradient flow enters an NAR at some time $T_{NAR}$ and stays in it, then it will converge to a perfectly clustered network. \begin{thm} Assume that Assumption \ref{assump:late_phase} holds and consider the NAR regime $\gN$ with parameters $\left(\beta, \vc^{\vw}, \vc^{\vu}\right)$.
 Assume that there exists a time $T_{NAR} \ge t_0$ such that for all $t \geq T_{NAR}$ it holds that $\overrightarrow{\mW} \in \gN$.
-Then, gradient flow converges to a solution in $\gN$ and at convergence the network with normalized parameters $N_{\hat{\vtheta}_{t}}(\vx)$ is perfectly clustered. \end{thm} Theorem \ref{thm:Neural Alignment} says that if training is such that the trajectory enters an NAR and never leaves it, then the network will become perfectly clustered.

-The proof uses results from \cite{lyu2019gradient} and \cite{ji2020directional} that together guarantee convergence of gradient flow to a KKT point of a minimum norm optimization problem.
-Then, the theorem follows from a simple observation that in an NAR, the KKT conditions imply that the network is perfectly clustered.
-The proof is given in the supplementary.
+Then, gradient flow converges to a solution in $\gN$ and at convergence the network with normalized parameters $N_{\hat{\mW}}(\vx)$ is perfectly clustered. \end{thm} Theorem \ref{thm:Neural Alignment} says that if training is such that the trajectory enters an NAR and never leaves it, then the network will become perfectly clustered.
+The proof uses results from \citet{lyu2019gradient} and \citet{ji2020directional} that together guarantee convergence of gradient flow to a KKT point of a minimum norm optimization problem.
+The theorem then follows from a simple observation that in an NAR, the KKT conditions imply that the network is perfectly clustered.
+The proof is in the supplementary.